Italian Lotteries: Results & Jackpots

 Cons

-- SuperEnalotto odds are among the toughest in Europe (1 in 622 million for jackpot)
+- SuperEnalotto odds are among the toughest in Europe, roughly 1 in 622 million

 - Gratta e Vinci and Lotteria Italia not easily accessible internationally

-- Broker fees add a small premium to ticket costs
+- Broker fees add a premium to ticket costs

-- Claim deadlines (60 to 180 days) require awareness post-win
+- Claim deadlines of 60 to 180 days require awareness after a win

 Claiming Your Prize: How Italian Lottery Payouts Work